Creatine: What It Is, What It Does, And Its Side Effects

-But nobody should put anything in their body without weighing the benefits and risks first.
-That goes for everything from beer to marshmallows to the amazing amino acid called creatine.
-It’s not anything scary.
+Nobody should put anything in their body without weighing the benefits and risks first.
+That goes for everything, from beer to marshmallows, to the amazing amino acid called creatine.
+But not to worry – it’s nothing you should be scared of.
+Here’s what creatine is.

 Creatine – typically bought in flavoured powders and mixed with liquid – increases the body’s ability to produce energy rapidly.
 With more energy, you can train harder and more often, producing faster results.